 FIND LINUX BROKEN SYMLINKS

 Find broken symbolic linksA while ago, I was willing to contribute with a GitHub project, but I found some issues with broken links.
 This situation led me to a question: how can I recursively find all broken links within a directory?
-The command below will print the path to any broken symbolic links found in the specified folder and its subfolders.
-1 find /path/to/folder -type l ! -exec test -e {} \; -print Let’s explain each part of the command does:
+The command below will print the path to any broken symbolic links found in the specified folder and its subfolders. shell find /path/to/folder -type l ! -exec test -e {} \; -print Let’s explain each part of the command does:

 CUSTOM LOGROTATE RULES ALONGSIDE SYSTEM-WIDE CONFIGURATION

 We frequently use logrotate to control log rotation on Linux servers.
 By default, logrotate use the custom configuration files locate in /etc/logrotate.d.
 But what if we need a specific log file to be handled separately from the system-wide log rotation?
 In this case, we can create a custom logrotate configuration file outside the /etc/logrotate.d directory.
-Create a Custom Configuration File 1 sudo vim /apps/app_name/logrotate/app_name Configure Log RotationIn this new file, specify the log file, how frequently you want it to rotate, how many rotated versions to keep, and any other specific settings:
+Create a Custom Configuration File shell sudo vim /apps/app_name/logrotate/app_name Configure Log RotationIn this new file, specify the log file, how frequently you want it to rotate, how many rotated versions to keep, and any other specific settings:

 CHECK FOR GHOST FILES IN LINUX